A Digital Nomad Guide to Phnom Penh

 I think you love or hate Phnom Penh but it has no middle ground.
 If you are a curious person, you like places that are quite different and you already liked other capitals in the region, I would dare to say that you should go to Phnom Penh at least for a while.

-Places to Work in Phnom Penh
+Work in Phnom Penh

 Coworking spaces are a new concept in Phnom Penh.
 However, the community is rapidly developing its infrastructure to become home to remote workers and digital nomads.